 Anyway, back to the ’90s… a couple of days after I first watched Halloween I ordered the movie on VHS from the Britannia Video Club (remember the Britannia Video Club, kids?).
 The video was a double-feature with Halloween II (1981) and I watched that damn tape countless times over the next few weeks.

 Jeez, I must have worn that tape out, but I couldn’t get enough.
-This was horror on a scale I simply wasn’t familiar with, but I knew was something special.
+This was horror on a scale I simply wasn’t familiar with, but I knew it was something special.

 Over the years I upgraded my Halloween tape to DVD and more recently I switched to a HD digital copy.
 In fact, while typing up this post that digital copy has been playing in the background.

-Thing is, it won’t really matter.
 The original Halloween was a game-changer for me as it demonstrated just how good horror could be.
 I’ll never forget the first time I watched it or how truly scared I was.

 If you want to check out the original Halloween for yourself (and if you’ve never seen it, you really should), the movie is currently available on Blu-ray.

 Halloween the 40th anniversary edition Blu-ray is available on Amazon UK and includes a bunch of bonus features, including a commentary track from John Carpenter and Jamie Lee Curtis, as well as TV spots, trailers and a featurette.